Higher Genus Gromov-Witten Theory of C^n/Z_n II: Crepant Resolution Correspondence: Orbifold Gromov--Witten theory of CnZn

 In the specialization (\ref{eqn:specialization}), the $I$-function for $[\mathbb{C}^n/\mathbb{Z}_n]$ is given by

 and we can calculate the orbifold Poincar\'e pairing to be

-Let $\mathsf{D}_{\CnZn}$ be the operator defined by The $I$-function for $[\mathbb{C}^n/\mathbb{Z}_n]$ is the solution of the following Picard-Fuchs equation\footnote{Throughout the paper, we omit the variables in most of the places when it is clear.}
+Let $\mathsf{D}_{\CnZn}$ be the operator defined by The $I$-function for $[\mathbb{C}^n/\mathbb{Z}_n]$ is the solution of the following Picard--Fuchs equation\footnote{Throughout the paper, we omit the variables in most of the places when it is clear.}

 This equation can be rewritten as\footnote{Here $s_{n,k}$ is a Stirling number of the first kind.
 A short discussion on Stirling numbers and references for more detailed treatments can be found in \cite{gt}.}